BOLIVIA

 ・Restaurants: 10% of the bill

-・When staying at luxury hotels, don't forget to tip for services like bed-making or room service.
+・If you stay at a luxury hotel, be sure to tip for services such as bed-making or room service.

 ・The South American continent, where Bolivia is located, is generally not considered very safe.

-・To avoid becoming a victim of crime, take precautions such as avoiding walking alone at night, keeping valuables close, and not using your phone while walking.
-Also, since there is a non-zero risk of incidents like terrorism, check the latest information from embassies and the Ministry of Foreign Affairs.
+・To avoid becoming a victim of crime, take safety precautions such as avoiding walking alone at night, keeping your valuables with you at all times, and not using your smartphone while walking.
+There is also a possibility, however small, of incidents such as terrorism, so be sure to check the latest information released by the embassy or the Ministry of Foreign Affairs.

-・Bolivia has significant temperature differences between day and night.
-Additionally, due to its high altitude, the sun is very strong during the day, making sunscreen essential.
-If visiting the Uyuni Salt Flats, a long-sleeve T-shirt is usually sufficient in town, but it's reassuring to have something to wear over it as the wind can be chilly.
+・Bolivia is a country with significant temperature differences between day and night.
+Due to its high altitude, the sun is very strong during the day, so sunscreen is essential.
+If you are visiting the Uyuni Salt Flats, a long-sleeved T-shirt is usually enough in town, but since the wind can feel chilly, it's a good idea to bring something to wear over it for extra comfort.

 Visa availability and arrangements

-・For short stays of up to 30 days for tourism purposes, a visa is not required.
-Additionally, if you apply for an extension in Bolivia, you can stay for up to 90 days in a year.
+・For short-term stays of up to 30 days for tourism purposes, a visa is not required.
+Additionally, if you apply for an extension while in Bolivia, you can stay for up to 90 days in a year.

-・If traveling to Bolivia via the United States, be aware that an ESTA is required to enter the US.
+・If you are traveling to Bolivia via the United States, please note that you will need an ESTA to enter the U.S.

 Required vaccinations